 Moving back and forth, especially in an environment where resources are shared across projects, creates frequent priority conflicts.
 These surface daily while making work allocation decisions.
 Questions like:

 - Should the electrical design team work on its critical items or provide inputs for the mechanical design tomake a complete 3D model?

 - Should procurement speed up the vendor decision to get the design inputs or take more time to negotiate the best price?

-and many others are resolved based on pressure of the day.
-Frequent priority changes increases the elapsed time of tasks, which builds pressure of time.
+and many others are resolved based on the pressure of the day.
+Frequent priority changes increase the elapsed time of tasks, which builds time pressure.
 Departments resort to fast-tracking – handing over work without incorporating critical feedback.
-This approach of “fast-tracking” projects only leads to wasteful rework and more delays.
+This approach of ‘fast-tracking’ projects only leads to wasteful rework and more delays.